creative-co/dockhero-docs/README.md

 ## Support

 All DockHero support and runtime issues should be submitted via one of the [Heroku Support channels](support-channels).
-For other questions or suggestions, please email us at [dockhero@castle.co](mailto: dockhero@castle.co) or use in-app support chat in the bottom-right corner of add-on dashboard.
+For other questions or suggestions, please email us at [dockhero@castle.co](mailto: dockhero@castle.co).

-If you prefer GitHub way, please feel free to file an issue [here](https://github.com/cloudcastle/dockhero-docs/issues)

-You can improve the current docs or post your own stackfile examples by forking [our repo](https://github.com/cloudcastle/dockhero-docs/) and sending a pull request.
+You can improve the current docs or post your own stackfile examples by forking [our repo](https://github.com/dockhero/generators/) and sending a pull request.